ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-.
 Nobody is more like
 an honest man than a thorough rogue.
 When you see a man with a great
 deal of religion displayed in his shop
 window, you may depend upon it he
 keeps a very small stock of it within.
-WONDERFUL PHENOMENA I
+WONDERFUL PHENOMENA IN
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vtu:batch_vtu_ludlow_ver01:data:sn84022871:00202194412:1884040701:0054/pct:81.696429,19.180328,10.849567,4.146577/!600,600/0/default.jpg"/>
 </td>